 All the incentives granted can be categorized into (1) incentives granted concurrent with a purchase transaction and (2) incentives granted not concurrent with a purchase transaction.
-When the incentive is granted concurrent with a purchase transaction, expenses or reduction of revenue are accrued as the related transactions are recorded.
-When the incentive is not granted concurrent with a purchase transaction, expenses or reduction of revenue are recognized at the time of coupon redemption.
+When the incentive is granted concurrent with a purchase transaction, expenses or reduction of revenue are accrued, in the most likely amount to be earned, as the related transactions are recorded.
+Since such incentives are generally earned over a very short period of time, there is limited uncertainty when estimating the expenses to be accrued or variable consideration to be recorded as a reduction of revenue.
+When the incentive (i.e., a coupon) is not granted concurrent with a purchase transaction, expenses or reduction of revenue are recognized upon the redemption of such incentive.